Scallop Fishing

 Research demonstrates that scallops (Pecten fumatus) in the Channel are genetically different than those on the East Coast.
 This indicates that the Channel is self seeding and reliant on scallop stock populations from within the Channel.
 This highlights the importance of protecting areas of high density spawning stock to increase the likelihood of steady and/or significant recruitment pulses for the Channel.

-The Institute for Marine and Antarctic Studies conducts annual monitoring of the Channel and the results are considered by the Recreational Fisheries Advisory Committee.
+The Institute for Marine and Antarctic Studies conducts annual monitoring of the Channel.
 As monitoring indicates that there has been no substantial rebuilding of scallops stocks, the area remains closed.

 More Information